-Installing a ventilation system to your home can keep indoor air from being stagnant and control humidity levels.
+Putting in a ventilation system to your home can keep indoor air from turning stagnant and control humidity levels.

 How Indoor Air Quality Affects Your Health

 Mold, pollen and pet dander are common pollution sources in your residence.
 Other supplies include household cleaners and volatile organic compounds (VOCs).

 VOCs can be released by things in your home, such as building materials, flooring or furniture.
 They can also be detected in various air fresheners and scented candles.
 Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.